Skip to content

 }

-A referenced refund, refunds the amount specified (refund amount) of a particular transaction (transaction id)
+A referenced refund refunds the amount specified (refund amount) of a particular transaction (transaction ID) to the card on file.

 /// Start a referenced refund